 Linking Southwest Heritage through Archaeology is a partnership with the UA School of Anthropology and the National Park Service.
 This opportunity for 12 Tucson area high school students and 3 Tucson area high school counselors invites participants to learn more about their own local Hispanic and Native American heritage through exploring historic and pre-European archaeological and cultural sites throughout the southwest and Arizona.
 Participants go to various national parks, heritage parks, museums, archaeologial labs, and an archaeological dig.
 Participants will create a digital story map embedded with images and videos as they uncover their own local hertiage story.
 Are you a Tucson high school counselor or student interested in becoming a part of our program?
-Please go to our team webpage for more information about our program, our approach, and our teaching team.
+See our webpage for more information about our program, our approach, and our teaching team.

-UA Upward Bound (UA UB) is an evidence-based program which provides students with the social and academic capital building support necessary in their successful transition from high school into college.
+UA Upward Bound is an evidence-based program which provides students with the social and academic capital building support necessary in their successful transition from high school into college.
 The project supports underrepresented, low-income, first-generation high school students through programming that provides students with personalized access to Academic Preparation & Field Research Activities, Access to Technology and Scientific Tools, Financial Literacy and Planning, and Socio-cultural Literacy to make higher education a reality for these under-served populations.
 Upward Bound is proud to welcome the Beautiful Patterns program from MIT to our campus in summer 2019.

 Paul Lindsey Internships in Education

 Here's an opportunity to learn more about education outside of the classroom — and get paid internships at the same time!
-Lindsey Interns build leadership and management skills through real-world experiences via public outreach programs, museums, and educational learning centers in various Tucson school districts.
+Lindsey Interns build leadership and management skills through real-world experience in public outreach programs, museums, non-profits, and various centers in Tucson area schools.
 Funding is awarded per semester and varies based on graduate or undergraduate internships.

 Education Internships Our students' interests are varied, and the internship opportunities are just as diverse.
 For your convenience, we've listed some community organizations that may interest undergrad internship seekers.